+Plannin ng and Development Objectives Policies 1.
+To limit development of residential and commercial buildings to forms that are compatible with the wetland, shoreline and exposed rock settings.
 1-a.
 New development will not adversely impact natural geographic features and environment.
 1-b.
 Any alteration of significant natural bedrock and shoreline features will be avoided if at all possible.
+2. To maintain existing retail and commercial services that respond to both the local residents and tourism industry.
 2-a.
 Retail and commercial land uses will be permitted.
+3. To encourage compact urban form.
 3-a.
-Motor vehicle oriented uses such as non-accessory surface parking lots and drive- 2-a.
-Retail and commercial land uses will be permitted.3-a.
-Motor vehicle oriented uses such as non-accessory surface parking lots and driveaccessory surface parking lots and drivethrus will not be permitted.
+Motor vehicle oriented uses such as non- accessory surface parking lots and drive- thrus will not be permitted.
+4. To encourage street oriented residential, retail and commercial development.
 4-a.
 Off-street parking minimums for new development will be reduced.
+5. To encourage new retail and commercial operations that service the needs of visitors and local residents but do not exceed capacity of city's existing water, sewer and services.
 5-a.
 New proposed development that will create more demand than existing capacity of water, sewer and services will not be permitted unless upgraded services are funded by developer.
+6. To improve walking infrastructure and accessibility for people of all ages and abilities.
 6-a.
-Gaps in accessible walking infrastructure will be identified and filled.6-b.
+Gaps in accessible walking infrastructure will be identified and filled.
+6-b.
 Entrances to buildings shall be street oriented and accessible.
 6-c.
-Recommendations from Yellowknife Accessibility Audit for accessibility upgrades to public facilities will be
+Recommendations from Yellowknife Accessibility Audit for accessibility upgrades to public facilities will be implemented.